 Difference between polished cement and microcement

 Polished cement and microcement are historically linked.
-This is because microcement was created to replace polished cement, producing greater aesthetics for surfaces and simplifying the pouring process, since microcement doesn’t need to be polished.
+This is because microcement was created to replace polished cement, producing greater aesthetics for surfaces and simplifying the pouring process, since, properly laid, micro-cement doesn’t need to be polished.

 The most important differences between polished cement and microcement are the following: